Pulumi & Kubernetes: Before you begin

 If you're having trouble setting up Node.js up on your machine, see Installing Node.js via Package Manager for alternative installation options.

-Install Python version 3.7 or later.
+Install Python.
 To reduce potential issues with setting up your Python environment on Windows or macOS, you should install Python through the official Python installer.

 pip is required to install dependencies.
 If you installed Python from source, with an installer from

 pip.
 If Python is installed using your OS package manager, you may have to install

 Installing pip/setuptools/wheel with Linux Package Managers.
 For example, on Debian/Ubuntu you must run

 If you're having trouble setting up Python on your machine, see Python 3 Installation & Setup Guide for detailed installation instructions on various operating systems and distributions.